2016 Fantasy Football Rankings - PPR Rankings - Wide Receivers- Updated: Tuesday, September 6th

-Scoring: These rankings are based on PPR (point per reception) scoring (one point per 10 rushing yards, six points per rushing touchdown plus one point per every reception with one point per 10 receiving yards and six points per receiving touchdown) and are for the 2015 season only.
+Scoring: These rankings are based on point-per-reception (PPR) scoring -- one point per 10 rushing yards, six points per rushing touchdown plus one point per reception, one point per 10 receiving yards and six points per receiving touchdown.

 1. Antonio Brown, Pittsburgh Steelers

 The consensus top receiver in fantasy, Brown is as safe and productive as it gets.
 While he set career highs of 136 catches and 1,834 yards, Brown's numbers may have been even better had Ben Roethlisberger not missed time last season.
 Brown averaged 9.92/133.25/0.83 per game in the 12 games Big Ben played -- that's equivalent to a full-season pace of 159/2,132/13.

 [Poll: Will it be a record-setting season for Brown?]

 One of only two players with 3,000-plus yards over the past two seasons combined, Jones has a total of 240 catches for 3,464 yards during that span.
 While he's second to Pittsburgh's Antonio Brown in both stats, Jones actually led the NFL in targets (204), receptions (136, tied with Brown) and yards (1,871) last season.

 In his young career, Beckham has averaged more than 100 yards per game (2,755 yards in 27 career games).
 Even though he has missed five games over his first two seasons, OBJ has exceeded the 100-yard mark in more games (15) than he has not (12).
 In fact, only Antonio Brown (17) and Julio Jones (16) have more 100-yard games over that span.
 Just as (or more) important, no player has more receiving touchdowns than Beckham (25) during his two NFL seasons.

 4. DeAndre Hopkins, Houston Texans